hamidGit68/sample-works1/README.md

 * Bootstrap4
 * Ajax
 ### Slider jQ
 > The slider here is made with **fade methods** of jQuery library.
-The good point about this slider is that at first the page is loading _without_ any image and during the slider run **only two** images are present in HTML file.
+The good point about this slider is that at first the page is loading _without_ any image and during the slider running **only two** images are present in HTML file.
+If the slider is not running smoothly, refresh the page.
 #### Used Technologies
 * jQuery
 * javascript